Preparing for your trip

 Newhaven - Dieppe All prices onboard are in Sterling.
 We accept both Euro and Sterling but currency exchange rates apply for payment by Euro.

-Bureau de Change facilities are available on all DFDS vessels.
+Bureau de Change facilities are available on most DFDS vessels.
+Please note there is no Bureau de Change facility on the Dieppe Newhaven ships.

 All DFDS vessels are equipped with medical facilities and have a first aid team of designated personnel.
 There are no doctors onboard DFDS vessels.